 Three years later, he opened an outpost in Grand Cayman.
 That same year, Schwartz won the James Beard Foundation Award for Best Chef: South in 2010.
 The following year, 2011, proved to be even busier as his first cookbook, Michael’s Genuine Food: Down to Earth Cooking for People Who Love to Eat, was published in February, and Harry’s Pizzeria (named after his son) opened in September.
 Harry’s Pizzeria marked the third Genuine Hospitality Group restaurant.

 A month later, in October 2011, 150 Central Park by Chef Michael Schwartz opened aboard Royal Caribbean’s Oasis of the Seas.
 During 2013, Schwartz announced that he'd be taking over food and beverage operations at Miami Beach's legendary Raleigh Hotel with the opening of Restaurant Michael Schwartz.
-He also added 150 Central Park by Chef Michael Schwartz aboard Royal Caribbean’s Allure of the Seas and also opened The Cypress Room in the Design District.
+He also added 150 Central Park by Chef Michael Schwartz aboard Royal Caribbean’s Allure of the Seas and opened The Cypress Room in the Design District.

 Chef: Michelle Bernstein